 Step 3 - Apply Base Coat

-Apply the base paint with a paintbrush; allow to dry for a couple hours before applying a second coat.
+Apply the base paint with a paintbrush; allow it to dry for a couple of hours before applying a second coat.
 Allow the final coat to completely dry before beginning to sponge paint.

 Step 4 - Sponge on Top Coat

 Option 1: Dampen sea sponges before dunking in paint and wiping off any excess, dripping paint.
 Dab onto the furniture gently, but randomly.
 One of the beauties of sponge painting is that you don’t have to apply the sponge exactly the same each time for it to look good.
 Use smaller sponges to get into corners.